 In addition to keeping the legal account of each meeting or workshop, recording secretaries must maintain records of past meetings, which may include indexing discussion topics.
 This involves noting amendments to previous minutes, reports of general matters and proposals under discussion.
 Additionally, recording secretaries may work with the presiding member to create an agenda for the meeting and discussion points.
 Should the group vote on any issues, the recording secretary may help with the process.

 According to the U.S. Bureau of Labor Statistics (BLS), secretaries in general do not need higher education or advanced degrees for their positions; however, the BLS does recommend that those interested in secretarial work attain basic office skills in high school, which may include word processing.
 Recording secretaries in particular must have knowledge of correct grammar, punctuation and spelling.
 They must also take precise notes quickly, in addition to interpreting these notes later.

 Employers may favor applicants who are experienced with office machinery like computer technology, fax machines and copiers.
 As such, high school graduates may consider enrolling in postsecondary community college or vocational school courses in which they may expand their typing, transcription, computer and office administration skills.

 Employment Outlook and Salary Information

-In 2013, secretaries and administrative assistants, excluding legal, medical and executive, earned an annual median salary of $32,840, according to the U.S. Bureau of Labor Statistics (BLS).
-Growth in employment opportunities of 12% was expected for all kinds of secretaries and administrative assistants from 2012-2022, per the BLS, which is about average.
+In 2018, secretaries and administrative assistants, excluding legal, medical and executive, earned an annual mean salary of $38,030, according to the U.S. Bureau of Labor Statistics (BLS).
+Growth in employment opportunities was expected to decline for all kinds of secretaries and administrative assistants from 2018-2028, per the BLS.